Nasirabad, Ajmer: Economy

 The city is surrounded with Ajmer, Beawer, and Kishangarh.
 The GAIL has made this an important place.
 The largest Gas Plant in Asia is situated in Dilwara, Nasirabad.
 With the development of this gas plant, there are many new opportunities.
 The transportation system is a vital player in this because of the transportation of Gas and Petroleum products.

 The biggest manufacturing outfit in Nasirabad is Chandraprakash Laundry Soap, one of the biggest manufacturers of washing soap and detergent in Rajasthan.

 Nasirabad is known for having prominent businessmen in supply chain markets.

+The town is widely famous for its "Kachora", which is like a bigger variant of the spicy Indian kachori.

 Education

 Government Vyaparik Higher Secondary School, Nasirabad is a pioneer school of the Board of Secondary Education, Rajasthan.
 Situated near the bus stop, more than a thousand students come here from nearby villages.
 The school has many achievements in academics, sports, culture, and extracurricular activities, and its alumni contribute in many fields, including medical, engineering, education, and the civil service.
 The school offers many courses at the higher secondary level in the sciences, commerce, the arts, and many more.

 Kendriya Vidyalaya Sangathan has achieved the highest student pass ratio in the last decades for the 10th and 12th standard Board Examinations.

-Other CBSE schools are Army Public School, St. John's Secondary School, Ravindra Public Secondary School, Government Schools, Girls Government School Kanya Path Shala, Lawrence & Mayo School and Sanskrit School in the Sadar Bazaar.
+Other CBSE schools are Army Public School, St. John's Secondary School, St. Paul's Secondary School, Ravindra Public Secondary School, Government Schools, Girls Government School Kanya Path Shala, Lawrence & Mayo School and Sanskrit School in the Sadar Bazaar.

 Transportation

-Nasirabad Cantonment is well connected with railways (Broad Gauge of Indian Railways) and also connected with Golden Quadrilateral of the Delhi–Mumbai route.
-The closest airport is Kishangarh Airport, Ajmer around 25 km from the city.
+Nasirabad railway station serves the town.
+The town is also connected with Golden Quadrilateral of the Delhi–Mumbai route.
+The closest airport is Kishangarh Airport, Ajmer around 48 km from the city.
 There are two bus stations from which Rajasthan Public Transport Buses go throughout Rajasthan.
 Nasirabad has the largest number of trailer owners in India.